pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

     - d(A, P) + alpha <= d (A, N)
     - This can be achieved by for example same poses!
     - Find more at the paper.
-- Details are in this paper [Schroff et al.,2015, FaceNet: A unified embedding for face recognition and clustering](https://arxiv.org/abs/1503.03832)
 - Commercial recognition systems are trained on a large datasets like 10/100 million images.
 - There are a lot of pretrained models and parameters online for face recognition.